stormearthandlava/stormearthandlava.github.io/guide/mythic_plus/DF_season_2.md

 **{{ site.data.dungeon.bh.rotbow_stalker }}**
 * {{ site.data.dungeon.bh.pack_tactics }} will buff its nearby ally.
 Do not do this mob in large pulls or kill it quickly.
-* Be prepared for the incoming damage of {{ site.data.dungeon.bh.shoot }} and {{ site.data.dungeon.bh.bone_bolt }}, constantly dealing moderate damage to random group member.
+* Be prepared for the incoming damage of {{ site.data.dungeon.bh.shoot }}, {{ site.data.dungeon.bh.bone_bolt }} and {{ site.data.dungeon.bh.bone_bolt_volley }}, constantly dealing moderate damage to group members.
 When in packs of 2 or 3 mobs, multiple abilities going on the same player becomes deadly very fast.
 Use {{ site.data.talent.stoneskin_totem }} as much possible to reduce party damage and use {{ site.data.talent.as }} when needed.
-* Get out of their {{ site.data.dungeon.bh.bone_bolt_volley }} frontal.
 * {{ site.data.dungeon.bh.scented_meat }} is a debuff that will make any {{ site.data.dungeon.bh.vicious_hyena }}, {{ site.data.dungeon.bh.fleshripper_vulture }} and {{ site.data.dungeon.bh.gutchewer_bear }} in the area attack the targeted player.
 Stay attentive on who the debuff goes, use {{ site.data.spell.earthbind_totem }} and {{ site.data.talent.capacitor_totem }} to help the focused player kite.
 Use {{ site.data.talent.swg }} to keep uptime while kiting.

 <hr>